metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1beta1_manifest.md

 Optional:

 - `actions` (String) Comma separated list of actions that will be available for the alert.
-- `api_key` (Attributes) The secret's key that contains the OpsGenie API key.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--opsgenie_configs--api_key))
+- `api_key` (Attributes) The secret's key that contains the OpsGenie API key.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--opsgenie_configs--api_key))
 - `api_url` (String) The URL to send OpsGenie API requests to.
 - `description` (String) Description of the incident.
 - `details` (Attributes List) A set of arbitrary key/value pairs that provide further detail about the incident. (see [below for nested schema](#nestedatt--spec--receivers--opsgenie_configs--details))